WeidiXie/VGG-Speaker-Recognition/README.md

 ### Licence
 The code and mode are available to download for commercial/research purposes under a Creative Commons Attribution-ShareAlike 4.0 International License(https://creativecommons.org/licenses/by/4.0/).

-      Downloading this dataset implies agreement to follow the same conditions for any modification and/or re-distribution of the dataset in any form.
+      Downloading this code implies agreement to follow the same conditions for any modification and/or re-distribution of the dataset in any form.

-      Additionally any entity using this dataset agrees to the following conditions:
+      Additionally any entity using this code agrees to the following conditions:

       THIS CODE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED